rails/rails/guides/source/action_view_overview.md

 $ ruby hello_world.rb
 ```

-Once the application is running, you can see Sinatra and Action View working together by visiting +http://localhost:4567/+
+Once the application is running, you can see Sinatra and Action View working together by visiting `http://localhost:4567/`

 TODO needs a screenshot?
 I have one - not sure where to put it.

 Templates, Partials and Layouts
 -------------------------------

-As mentioned before, the final HTML output is a composition of three Rails elements: +Templates+, +Partials+ and +Layouts+.
+As mentioned before, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
 Find below a brief overview of each one of them.

 ### Templates